Shear Wind eager to expand in the Maritimes

 The planned location, referred to as the Mann Siding site, is situated on Crown-leased land just outside the town of Saint-Quentin.

-Magnus says the company is awaiting a request for proposals calling for more wind-powered electricity in New Brunswick.
+Magnus says the company is awaiting a request for proposals calling for more wind-powered electricity in New Brunswick renewables policy planning by utilities.
 But it's unclear when, or if, that call will come.

-In December, New Brunswick Energy Department spokesman Jim Hennessy said there are no current plans to commission more wind power.
+In December, New Brunswick Energy Department spokesman Jim Hennessy said there are no current plans to commission more wind projects facing uncertainty in the region.

 "It's not as encouraging as I would like it to be," Magnus said.